AlanTeoYueYang/PPI-Network-Analysis/README.md

 The current latest version of the files are:
 - protein.links.full.v11.0.txt.gz
 - protein.aliases.v11.0.txt.gz

-Then extract out the files
+Then extract out the files into text files

 You will need at least python 3.5 and the following libraries:
 - numpy